-By default, the user who creates a data collection or dashboard is designated as the owner.
+By default, the user who creates a data collection, dashboard, or investigation is designated as the owner.
 However, ownership can be reassigned by the owner at any time.
 If an owner selects a new owner, the original owner becomes an editor.
-In addition, if you delete an owner's user record, the system requires you to either reassign ownership to another user or delete the owner's data collections and dashboards.
+In addition, if you delete an owner's user record, the system requires you to either reassign ownership to another user or delete the owner's data collections, dashboards, and investigations.